-- To report to full Council on a regular basis on the committee's performance in relation to the terms of reference and the effectiveness of the committee in meeting its purpose. - To approve and monitor Council policies relating to "whistleblowing" and anti fraud and corruption. - 37 To receive reports with regard to the level and nature complaints received including local government ombudsman complaints.
+- 39 To report to full Council on a regular basis on the committee's performance in relation to the terms of reference and the effectiveness of the committee in meeting its purpose. - 40 To approve and monitor Council policies relating to "whistleblowing" and anti fraud and corruption. - 41 To seek assurance that customer complaint arrangements are robust.